moshabbir-dotcom/Portfolio-Project-4/README.md

 <!-- FINISH THIS -->
 ## Code validation & Testing
 ### Testing
-* The TestCase module imported from Django.test was used to test
+* The TestCase module imported from Django.test was used to test each page load and redirect.

 ### HTML
 <!-- CODE TEST RESULT TO GO HERE -->